davidcalikes/Marvelous-Matching/docs/README.md

     <img src="./readme_images/color_scheme1.png">

     The background gradient used is a standard style prevelent throughout early learning environments.
-Calming like a clear blue sky, the background presents a contrasting perspective for the content of the game area and is not distracting.
+Calming, like a clear blue sky, the background presents a contrasting perspective for the content of the game area and is not distracting.

     <img src="./readme_images/wiggles_background.png">